-- The Application seeks approval for food derived from insect-protected, herbicide-tolerant corn line 59122.
-Such an approval, if accepted, would warrant a variation to Standard 1.5.2. - There is currently no permission for food derived from corn line 59122. - The Application is not so similar to any previous Application that it ought not be accepted. - At this stage of the assessment, there is no reason to believe that costs arising from such a variation to include food derived from corn line 59122 would outweigh the direct and indirect benefits to the community, Government or industry that would arise from the variation. - There are no other measures that would be more cost-effective than a variation to Standard 1.5.2 that could achieve the same end. - At this stage no other relevant matters are apparent.
+- the Application seeks approval for food derived from insect-protected, herbicidetolerant corn line 88017.
+An approval, if accepted, would warrant a variation to Standard 1.5.2; - there is currently no permission for food derived from corn line 88017; - the Application is not so similar to any previous application that it ought not be accepted; - at this stage of the assessment, there is no reason to believe that costs arising from such a variation to include food derived from corn line 88017 would outweigh the direct and indirect benefits to the community, government or industry that would arise from the variation; and

+• there are no other measures that would be more cost-effective than a variation to Standard 1.5.2 that could achieve the same objective.